thejoycekung/joyce.fyi/content/posts/learning-to-read.md

 Those pieces that really resonate with me, though ... \*chef's kiss\*.

-[Stone of Madness Press](https://stoneofmadnesspress.com/) *is open for submissions from queer, trans, and neurodiverse writers until November 15.
+[Stone of Madness Press](https://stoneofmadnesspress.com/) *is open for submissions from queer, trans, and neurodiverse writers for the first half of every month.
+Currently, we are reading until November 15 for Issue 6.
 You can view our submission guidelines [here](https://stoneofmadnesspress.com/submit).*